ryansechrest/github-updater-demo/README.md

 $gitHubUpdater->enableSetting();
 ```

-When an access token is entered, GitHub Updater will ensure it's valid before saving it, keeping any previous access token as a precaution.
+When an access token is entered, `GitHubUpdater` will ensure it's valid before saving it, keeping any previous access token as a precaution.

-Once an access token is validated and saved, GitHub Updater will display the last five characters of the token, the GitHub account name that created it, and the expiration date below the field.
+Once an access token is validated and saved, `GitHubUpdater` will display the last five characters of the token, the GitHub account name that created it, and the expiration date below the field.

 Should the access token expire in seven days or less, an admin notice will display on all admin pages in WordPress to let users know that a new token must be generated.